 Rural areas: 0.95 to 1.00

-Provide justification for any deviations in these settings in the modeling methodology report.
+Provide documentation and justification for any deviations in these settings in the modeling methodology report.

 6.3.3 Generalized Cost Coefficients

-Most Paramics networks have situations where vehicles can use more than one route between a given origin and destination.
+Many Paramics networks have situations where vehicles can use more than one route between a given origin and destination.
 The generalized cost coefficients have a strong influence on the route choice algorithm in the model.
 These coefficients determine how much weight to assign to time, distance and toll price.

 By default, Paramics assumes that such decisions are made 100% based on time, but the coefficients can (and should) be adjusted to take distance and tolls into consideration.